stephen-lanier/japanese/README.md

 This is the conjugation for 1 major type of verb in Latin.
 There are 4 major types, each with a layout as complex as the above, and worse still there are plenty of verbs with irregular conjugations that deviate a little (or a lot) from one of the four standard conjugations.
 For Japanese, verb (and noun and adjective) conjugation is definitely an irreducible component, and not a trivial one either, but I'm not recommending you start learning all Japanese conjugations from the beginning of your studies.
 There are more pressing concerns.

 Such as kanji.
 Kanji is the much more pressing concern.
 For the most part, written Japanese uses kanji for everything with a little bit of hiragana thrown in for conjugation and other grammatical purposes.
-You need to learn about 1,000 kanji to be able to start telling your head from your ass in a text, and about 2,000 kanji to start getting the nuances.
+You need to learn about 1,000 kanji to be able to start telling your head from your ass in a text, and you need about 2,000 kanji to start getting the nuances.

 If that weren't reason enough to learn kanji (there's still a camp of people who think they don't need to learn kanji?), even listening comprehension is made much, much easier by knowing kanji.
 I remember my first semester of study abroad in Tokyo, my Japanese language professor said (translating), "Japanese is full of homonyms.
 How do Japanese people tell the difference between *kanji* (感じ) and *kanji* (漢字)?
 Context, and something that's happening in their heads: *kanji*."
 Long story short, there's a reason that Japanese has kept using kanji while Korea, another language with a zillion Chinese-origin words, was able to more or less easily drop them.
 Take a look at this chart ([source](https://www.quora.com/When-Koreans-can-abandon-Chinese-characters-why-cant-the-Japanese)).